TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Commented
 *   Emailed

 *   Educators relieved with passage of Proposition 30 Updated 11/7/2012 at 5:08 p.m.
-84 comments
+112 comments
 *   Obama: 'We have picked ourselves up,' fought back Updated 11/7/2012 at 12:41 a.m.
-382 comments
+386 comments
-*   Brownley wins 26th Congressional District race over Strickland Updated 11/7/2012 at 12:52 p.m.
-117 comments
-*   Brownley says her victory was built from grass-roots efforts Updated 11/7/2012 at 7:20 p.m.
+*   Authorities warn of "knock knock" burglaries in east Ventura County Updated 11/8/2012 at 2:04 p.m.
+*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
 31 comments
-*   Bennett says he has a strong mandate in wake of election Updated 11/7/2012 at 6:16 p.m.
-17 comments
+*   Oxnard council realignment creates opening Updated 11/7/2012 at 6:41 p.m.
+21 comments

-Photo Galleries Election night 2012 Ventura County's Most Wanted November… Horses are integral part of Thacher…
+Photo Galleries Election night 2012 Ventura County's Most Wanted November… Kids enjoy thrill of racing

 *   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
-382 comments
+386 comments
 *   Brownley wins 26th Congressional District race over Strickland Published 11/6/2012 at 8:10 p.m.
-117 comments
+113 comments
-*   Ventura County voters are nearly flawless in picking presidential winners Published 11/3/2012 at 6:49 p.m.
-186 comments
+*   Educators relieved with passage of Proposition 30 Published 11/7/2012 at 3:39 p.m.
+112 comments
 *   Morning chat Published 11/6/2012 at 12:00 a.m.
-93 comments
+94 comments
+*   Morning chat Published 11/8/2012 at 12:00 a.m.
+66 comments

-*   Educators relieved with passage of Proposition 30 Published 11/7/2012 at 3:39 p.m.
-84 comments
+*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
+0 comments
 *   Oxnard school principal arrested after alleged road rage incident Published 11/2/2012 at 5:47 p.m.
 0 comments
 *   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
 67 comments
 *   Stonehaus to add touch of Tuscany to Westlake Village Inn Published 10/30/2012 at 5:51 p.m.
 0 comments
-*   Rio Lindo School principal's arrest shocks Oxnard parents Published 11/5/2012 at 4:21 p.m.
-0 comments
-*   County pay error puts two managers in costly bind Published 10/30/2012 at 6:13 p.m.
-29 comments
+*   Small manufacturers join trust for health insurance coverage Published 11/3/2012 at 11:10 a.m.
+7 comments

 Weather